 To explain this:

-- Give your child a sweet.
+- Give your child a piece of candy.

 - See how long you can keep them going.